Toothpaste: hazardous to dental and bodily health?

 Additionally, sodium lauryl sulfate was found to cause the recurrence of aphthous ulcers (canker sores)5 and to diminish the perception of sweetness (for the latter see abstract under http://pubs.acs.org/doi/abs/10.1021/bk-1985-0289.ch002).

 According to Dr. Hulda Clark, toothpaste besides benzene pollution also contains tin and strontium.
 Compare Dr. Hulda Clark's instructions for brushing teeth and natural mouth care.
+Even aluminium can be found in toothpaste.

 In spite of being cariogenic with prolonged use (according to research done by dentists at Hamburg university), sorbitol can be found as a sweetener in certain toothpastes.